kolynzb/rust-tutor/docs/0x06-Arrays.md

 ```

+- Arrays are useful when you want your data allocated on the stack rather than the heap or when you want to ensure you always have a fixed number of element.

+## Accessing Elements

 - To get a single value we can use square braket notation with the index of the element.
   ` println!("{}", numbers[0]);`